munakh/bank_tech_test/README.md

 Ruby, RSpec, Rubocop, Simple Coverage

-**Programme fully tested; all classes isolated with 100% test coverage and no linter offenses**
+**Programme fully tested; all classes isolated with 100% test coverage and no major linter offenses**

 ### Using the Application